Wojciech Łobodziński: Arka Gdynia

 Two days after his exit from Wieczysta was confirmed, Łobodziński was announced as the new manager of second-tier side Arka Gdynia on 16 June 2024.
 He signed a one-year contract, which would be extended automatically in case of Arka's promotion to Ekstraklasa.
 After a slow start to the 2023–24 campaign, the Pomeranian outfit improved across the season, trading the top spot in the table with local rivals Lechia Gdańsk throughout most of it.
 On 10 April 2024, Łobodziński penned a new deal, tying him with the club until the end of June 2026.
 Ultimately, Arka failed to earn promotion to the Ekstraklasa, dropping out of the automatic promotion positions following defeats in the last two rounds of the regular season before losing the play-off final against Motor Lublin 1–2, despite leading until the 87th minute.

 Following a poor start to the following campaign, Arka and Łobodziński agreed to part ways on 26 August 2024.

 Return to Miedź

 On 10 March 2025, Łobodziński returned as head coach of I liga club Miedź Legnica, replacing Ireneusz Mamrot.
 After leading Miedź to a promotion play-off final, his contract was extended for another season in June 2025.
 On 4 August 2025, after losing the first three games of the 2025–26 season, Łobodziński left the club.

 Zagłębie Sosnowiec

 On 8 September 2025, Łobodziński was appointed manager of II liga club Zagłębie Sosnowiec, signing a one-year contract with an option for another year.
+Following a 7–1 loss to Olimpia Grudziądz, he was dismissed by Zagłębie's board on 16 March 2026.
+He left Zagłębie after 15 games in charge, with a record of six wins, two draws and seven losses.